signavio/tech-blog/_posts/2017-08-10-kotlin-dropwizard-jooq-guice.md

 }
 ```

-I only needed to use the normal guide @Inject annotation to get my `DSLContext`.
+I only needed to use the normal guide `@Inject` annotation to get my `DSLContext`.
 I could even have provided a default value for this parameter if I wanted to make unit testing simpler!

-I decided to make the input type `Any` which is analogous to Object.
+I decided to make the input type `Any` which is analogous to `Object`.
 This is because it simplifies my service layer.

 For my `PersonResource` I want to construct a `PersonOutput`.